Abarth 600e review

 Both the base Abarth and the Scorpionissima use the same 54kWh battery (51kWh useable) and produce the same 345Nm of torque (pulling power).
 Top speed is also 124mph for both.
 However, where the standard car produces 240hp, the limited-edition Scorpionissima puts out an Alfa Romeo Junior Veloce-matching 280hp.

-That means a 0–62mph sprint of 6.2 seconds for the standard car and 5.9 seconds (5.85) for the range-topper.
-Range is rated at around 200 miles for both models, and when you do run out of charge, a 100kW top-up from 20–80% will take 27 minutes.
+That means a 0–62mph sprint of 6.2 seconds for the standard car and 5.9 seconds for the range-topper.
+Range is rated at 207 miles for both models, and when you do run out of charge, a 100kW top-up from 20–80% will take 27 minutes.
+Expect more like 150 miles in the real world, or less if you’re enjoying yourself.

 What it’s like to drive?

-On twisty roads the top spec’s 280hp and 5.85-second 0–62mph sprint feels faster than you’d expect.
-In Track mode, the throttle feels precise and responsive and punches the 600e out of corners.
+On twisty roads the top spec’s 280hp and 5.9-second 0–62mph sprint feels faster than you’d expect.
+In Track mode, the throttle feels precise and responsive and punches the 600e out of corners with plenty of help from the clever limited-slip diff.
+It really helps prevent the nose from washing wide under power, giving far more traction than a MINI Cooper SE or Alpine A290.

 What models and trims are available?